 This section contains lists of geological and geophysical reports available from the Canada-Nova Scotia Offshore Petroleum Board for the Call for Bids NS17-1 area in the Nova Scotia offshore.
 As well, relevant environmental assessment and GIS information is listed for each parcel.

 The CNSOPB currently has geological, geophysical data and sample viewing areas located at the Geoscience Research Centre (GRC).
-Appointments to visit the GRC can be made by contacting Mary Jean Verrall, Supervisor, Geoscience Research Centre (902) 496-0761 or by e-mail email@example.com.
+Appointments to visit the GRC can be made by e-mail email@example.com.

-Well data and exclusive seismic data for the parcels are available in digital pdf format.
-To obtain this digital data please visit www.cnsopbdmc.ca to apply for a user name and password for the CNSOPB’s online Data Management Centre.
+The well and exclusive seismic data for the parcels are available in digital pdf format.
+To obtain this digital data please visit www.cnsopbdmc.ca to apply for a user name and password to obtain access online.

 |Canada-Nova Scotia Offshore Petroleum Board|